ResolutionBlue/gsIndexer/README.md

 ## License
 gsIndexer is distributed under the MIT license, which you can view in detail in the [LICENSE file](LICENSE).
 If you publish your mod, with the program inside, your mod also needs to be under the MIT license.
+It is recommended to exclude the program being inside of your mod.